-Pakenham Racecourse is within an hour's drive from Melbourne on the city fringe, Pakenham provides a country atmosphere within reach of the city, without the metropolitan price tag.
-It has a regular train service to the Pakenham Station which is an easy two minute walk to the track.
+The Racecourse is within an hour's drive from Melbourne on the city fringe (74km), Pakenham provides a country atmosphere within reach of the city, without the metropolitan price tag.
+There is a Metro Train service to the Pakenham Station and then a Courtesy Bus Shuttle to the track.

 The Pakenham Racecourse is operated by the Pakenham Racing Club and was founded in 1875.

 Since its inception, the Club has on many occasions upgraded its facilities and improved racing standards.